Carpenter0100/docker-setup/README.md

 ./scripts/nfs_for_native_docker.sh
 ```

-7. From time to time you will get more projects.
-What your need to do.
+7. From time to time you will add more projects. \
 For example `super-project.test`
 - Add this line to your hosts file `127.0.0.1 super-project.test`
 - Create a project directory `/path/to/workspace/super-project.test`
 - Create a public directory `/path/to/workspace/super-project.test/public`
 - Create your index.php file `/path/to/workspace/super-project.test/public/index.php`
+- Start coding.

 If you don´t like to have one docker stack for all of your projects, you can create a custom docker build for each based on this repository.
 You don´t have to change much.